yguitton/training-material/README.md

 So we're going to change the file again!

 6. To change this we can add an extra enter, so line 3 becomes an empty line or we can place a <'br> (without ') at the end of the senteance. <br>
-For now we will use the extra enter on line 3
+*For now we will use the extra enter on line 3*
+7.